TheHive-Project/TheHiveDocs/TheHive4/Administration/Authentication.md

 - clientId (string) client ID in the OAuth2 server.
 - clientSecret (string) client secret in the OAuth2 server.
-- redirectUri (string) the url of TheHive home page (.../index.html).
+- redirectUri (string) the url of TheHive AOuth2 page (.../api/ssoLogin).
 - responseType (string) type of the response.
 Currently only "code" is accepted.
 - grantType (string) type of the grant.
 Currently only "authorization_code" is accepted.
 - authorizationUrl (string) the url of the OAuth2 server.